kcdstoragews/lab/README.md

 Look at the column *ALLOWVOLUMEEXPANSION*.
 As we specified earlier, both StorageClasses are set to *true*, which means PVCs that are created with this StorageClass can be expanded.
 NFS Resizing was introduced in K8S 1.11, while iSCSI resizing was introduced in K8S 1.16 (CSI)

-Now let's create a PVC & a Centos POD using this PVC, in their own namespace.
+Now let's create a PVC and a Centos POD using this PVC, in their own namespace called *resize".

 ```console
 kubectl create namespace resize